Snippets-CI/snippets/Documentation/CloudComputingCourse/aws.md

 #### Create Trigger

 Before you create a codebuild project, you need to review the IAM policies.
-You need CloudWatch Logs , S3, Systems Manager, CodeCommit, CodeBuild and Elastic Container Registry  rights otherwise the build will fail.
+You need CloudWatch Logs, S3, Systems Manager, CodeCommit, CodeBuild and Elastic Container Registry rights otherwise the build will fail.

 1. Go to AWS CodeBuild
 2. Create a new build project